cymetrics/blog/en/posts/rayH/embeddings_rag.md

 The image above is from the azure-search-openai-demo repository.
 This repository utilizes the spirit of RAG in conjunction with OpenAI's generative AI to solve the problems mentioned above.
 Before explaining this image, let’s clarify our business objective again: “GPT can answer based on our company’s proprietary industry knowledge and data post-September 2021.”
 To achieve this, if we do not use model training, we inevitably have to add possible answers before the client’s prompt and then send this content into OpenAI, hoping GPT can give us an answer with high precision.

 Mapping the above process to the image, first, users will ask questions through a terminal device.
 Then we will take the path above.
 We will try to find possible answers in our enterprise database based on user questions or search for solutions using a search engine.
 Next, we will take the path below.
 We will send the user's question and the possible answers found to OpenAI.
-Thus, the data GPT relies on when answering user questions will not only be the unique knowhow of the enterprise and the latest information but also can effectively reduce the degree of GPT hallucination.
+Thus, the data that GPT relies on to answer user questions includes not only the enterprise's unique knowledge and the latest information but also serves to effectively reduce the degree of GPT hallucination.

 # How

 From the above discussion, we can now understand the preliminary concepts of RAG and embeddings.
 Next, we will discuss how to implement the detailed parts using the ideas above.
 Details are as follows:

 1. Vectorize the company's industry knowledge and the latest relevant online information using OpenAI's embeddings API and upload the vector results to a vector database (e.g., Pinecone).
 2. Obtain a set of vectors for the user's question using OpenAI's embeddings API.
-Remember, this set of vectors is essentially approximate to the question asked by the user.
-It's just expressed in another form.
+Remember, this set of vectors is similar approximate to the question asked by the user.
+It's just presented in another form.
 3. Then, use the vector obtained in step two to query the vector database.
 4. The vector database will, based on the initially set matching rules, give the texts inside the vectors "closest" to the user's question vector (this text content will be from the industry knowhow vectorized by the enterprise initially).
 5. This text content will be combined with the user's question into one prompt, sent into OpenAI GPT, and we will wait for GPT's answer.